iVP-GmbH/iVP-gitbook/home/ivp-planning/getting-started/loading-projects.md

 * **Resize floor to saved dimensions:** adjusts the current [floor plan](../user-interface/the-floor-plan.md#adjusting-the-shape-and-size-of-the-floor-plan) to the floor size stored in the plan.

 {% hint style="danger" %}
-Please note that replacing a scene can result in the deletion of the old scene content.
+Please note that replacing a scene results in the deletion of the old scene content.
 Saved plan files remain untouched, however you will lose unsaved progress.
 {% endhint %}

 ![](../../../.gitbook/assets/open_file_options.jpg)